Oh, so that's GCI!

 In my business - now for 19 years, I have noticed that others simply do not care to, or do not take the time to make sure things are done right or made right along the way.
 As I reflect back, I have always believed and lived a mindset of always learning and always doing better.
 This as we now know is indeed Mom's flavor of Guided Continuous Improvement."
 (She was Kaizen before it was even cool.)
 It is all part of the phrase I have come to call "Betty's Beliefs."

-Thanks Mom.
-Hope I am still making you proud as I carry on these practices you have forever imbued in me.
-With Love your middle daughter.
+Thanks Mom for guiding me then and still guiding me now.
+Hope I am making you proud as I carry on these practices you have forever imbued within me.
+With much Love from your middle daughter.

 PS.
 Thanks Devin for your inspiration.